Researchers Are Surprised By The Magnitude Of Venezuela's Health Crisis

 Cáritas Venezuela, a Catholic humanitarian organization, found that the percentage of children under 5 experiencing malnutrition had increased from 10 to 17 percent from 2017 to 2018 — "a level indicative of a crisis, based on WHO standards," the authors of the report write.

-An estimated 3.4 million people — about a tenth of Venezuela's entire population — have left the country in recent years in order to survive.
+An estimated 3.4 million people — about a tenth of Venezuela's entire population — have left the country in recent years to survive.
 Venezuela's neighbors, particularly Colombia and Brazil, have seen a huge uptick in Venezuelans seeking medical care.

 Health officials in those countries say that thousands of pregnant women who have arrived received no prenatal care in Venezuela.
-The flow of migrants include hundreds of children suffering from malnutrition.
+The flow of migrants includes hundreds of children suffering from malnutrition.

 Despite all the headlines about Venezuela's collapse, researchers were still surprised by the scope of the crisis.

 Venezuela is a middle-income country with a previously strong infrastructure, Spiegel says.
-"So, just to see this incredible decline in the health infrastructure in such a short period of time is quite astonishing."
+"So just to see this incredible decline in the health infrastructure in such a short period of time is quite astonishing."

 Despite the severity of the health crisis, the government continues to paint a rosy picture of its health care system — and to retaliate against anyone who reports otherwise, according to the report.